 As of 2017, the program has grown from 13 to 120 students served from six school districts and 45% increase in the number of participating businesses, nonprofits, and public-sector organizations.
 A new summer program was included that focused on Special Education students.
-The 2017 program now includes Elma School District who joins the growing number of districts participating as partners with Grays Harbor Youth Works.
+The 2017 program now includes Elma and Oakville School Districts who join the growing number of districts participating as partners with Grays Harbor Youth Works.

 There are 13 school districts in Grays Harbor County.
 The goal is to serve all with high schools by 2020.
 The objectives are to (1) increase the number of students’ entry into higher learning; (2) teach soft skills critical for gaining and maintaining employment; and (3) maintain the grade point average of 2.0 – 4.0.
 The program is using both qualitative and quantitative methodology to measure the success of the program.
 A rubric tool is used to ascertain the growth in soft skills, exit interviews with student and guidance counselor identifies higher learning pursuits; and G.P.A. obtain from school records measure the student’s ability to maintain at least a 2.0 or better.
 The unexpected successes were 30% of the students being offered summer jobs and 20% of the juniors asked to repeat the program in their senior year.